Stone Tape theory

 The Stone Tape theory is a pseudoscientific claim that ghosts and hauntings occur when traumatic events are imprinted on certain stones or other materials and are subsequently replayed, similar to a magnetic tape recording.
-The idea of materials holding information from emotional events aligns with views of 19th-century intellectualists and psychic researchers, such as Charles Babbage, Eleanor Sidgwick and Edmund Gurney.
+The idea of materials holding information from emotional events aligns with views of 19th-century intellectuals and psychic researchers, such as Charles Babbage, Eleanor Sidgwick and Edmund Gurney.

-Contemporarily, the concept was popularised by the fictional ghost story film The Stone Tape broadcast on BBC television in 1972.
-Following the play's popularity, the idea and the term "stone tape" were retrospectively and inaccurately attributed to the British archaeologist turned parapsychologist T. C. Lethbridge, who believed that ghosts were not spirits of the deceased, but were simply non-interactive recordings similar to a movie.
+Contemporarily, the concept was popularised by Nigel Kneale's 1972 horror-drama television play The Stone Tape.

 History

 The idea that environmental elements are capable of storing traces of human thoughts or emotions was introduced by multiple 19th-century scholars and philosophers as an attempt to provide natural explanations for supernatural phenomena.
 In 1837, the polymath Charles Babbage published a work on natural theology called the Ninth Bridgewater Treatise.
 Babbage speculated that spoken words leave permanent impressions in the air, even though they become inaudible after a time.
 He suggested that it is possible due to transfer of motion between particles.

-The "Stone tape theory" could also be derived from the concept of "place memory".
-In the early days of the Society for Psychical Research, place memory was considered an explanation for ghostly apparitions - seemingly connected with certain places.
-In the late 19th century, two of the SPR-involved investigators, Edmund Gurney and Eleanor Sidgwick, presented views about certain buildings or materials being capable of storing records of past events, which can be later played back by gifted individuals.
+The "Stone Tape theory" could also be derived from the concept of "place memory."
+In the early days of the Society for Psychical Research (SPR), place memory was considered an explanation for ghostly apparitions - seemingly connected with certain places.
+In the late 19th century, two SPR-involved investigators, Edmund Gurney and Eleanor Sidgwick, opined that certain buildings or materials were capable of storing records of past events, which could be played back later by gifted individuals.

-Another 19th-century idea associated with the "Stone Tape theory" is psychometry: a belief that it is possible to obtain knowledge about the history associated with an object through physical contact with it.
+Another 19th-century idea associated with the "Stone Tape theory" is psychometry: the belief that one can obtain knowledge of an object's history through mere physical contact with it.

-In the 20th century, the idea that objects are able to store and play back past events was re-introduced in 1939 and 1940 by then-SPR president H. H. Price.
-Price speculated about "psychic ether" as an intermediate medium between spiritual and physical reality, enabling objects to carry memory traces of emotions or experiences from the past.
-In his works, he stated that the existence of such traces should be proveable by means of scientific methods and yet they remain unproven hypotheses.
+Circa 1940, the idea that objects were able to store and "play back" past events was re-introduced by SPR president H. H. Price.
+Price postulated a sort of "psychic ether" as an intermediate medium between spiritual and physical reality, enabling objects to carry memory traces of emotions or experiences from the past.
+Price added that "it ought to be possible to verify [these traces'] existence by the ordinary methods of physical Science [...]
+But so far as we know, this cannot be done."

 Following Price's ideas, an archaeologist turned paranormal researcher, T. C. Lethbridge, claimed that past events can be stored in objects thanks to fields of energy, which he believed to surround streams, forests or mountains.
-His 1961 book Ghost and Ghoul popularised these ideas, which allegedly inspired the creators of the 1972 BBC play The Stone Tape.
+His 1961 book Ghost and Ghoul popularised these ideas, although Lethbridge never used the exact term "stone tape" in this book or any other.